Select Language

 1.2 The Shift from Traditional to Blended Learning

-2. Google Classroom in ELT: Core Functions & Purpose
+2. Google Classroom in ELT: Core Functions & Facilities

-Google Classroom is presented as a strategic platform to operationalize blended learning, specifically aiming to streamline assignment distribution and grading in a paperless manner.
+Google Classroom is presented as a blended learning platform designed to streamline assignment creation, distribution, and grading in a paperless manner.

 2.1 Platform Overview and Key Features